ElektraInitiative/libelektra/doc/usecases/kdb/UC_set_config.md

-# Use Case: Storing application configuration
+# Use Case: Set configuration

 ## Summary